-You may work in a group of up to two people in solving the problems for this assignment.
-The only "handin" will be electronic.
+You MUST work in a group of at least two people in solving the problems for this assignment.
+The only "hand-in" will be electronic.
 Any clarifications and revisions to the assignment will be posted on the course Web page.
-We strongly recommend that you use a partner to help brainstorm ideas.
+We strongly recommend that you and your partner brainstorm before coding.